Geology Determines Destiny

 I remember it was my birthday, and I was at my cabin outside Idaho City, submerged in my sunken bathtub when the quake hit.
 It wasn’t until I stepped into the living room and saw my stained-glass pieces swaying violently on their chains that I realized the earth had just convulsed.

 All this might have had a touch of humor to it, except that the largest earthquake in the state’s recorded history killed two young children walking to school that morning in Challis.
-The quake destroyed most of Mackay’s tall buildings on Main Street, and even affected Yellowstone’s geysers.
+The quake destroyed most of Mackay’s tall stone-faced buildings on Main Street and even affected Yellowstone’s geysers.

-Geologists Bill and Marty could not have predicted When the earthquake would occur.
-But they knew Where it would occur.
+Geologists Bill and Martha could not have predicted "when" the earthquake would occur.
+But they knew "where" it would occur.
 The Lost River Range is the most active earthquake zone in Idaho.
-Earthquakes will continue to conflict damage, but hopefully on a much smaller scale.
+Earthquakes will continue to inflict damage, but hopefully on a much smaller scale.

 -----------------------------------

-In 1976 the collapse of the Teton Dam obliterated the small towns of Wilford and Sugar City and did extensive damage to mid-sized Rexburg.
+Another example where Idaho's unique geology and soil types have recently wreaked havoc on us is the collapse of the Teton Dam.
+The 1976 disaster obliterated the small towns of Wilford and Sugar City and did extensive damage to mid-sized Rexburg.
 Damage was estimated at $2 billion, making it one of the costliest dam failures in U.S. history.

 The dam broke as it was filling up for the first time.
 At that point the reservoir behind the dam was 270 feet deep and almost 17 miles long.
 The reservoir emptied in about six hours, spilling 80 billion gallons of water throughout eastern Idaho.

-In the photos and video that we used, you can see houses floating down the river.
+In the photos and video that we used for our "Idaho Geology" show, you can see houses floating down the river.
 Large trees and debris, acting as battering rams, destroyed seven bridges and most of the area’s 700 miles of county roads.
 Thirteen thousand cows and horses and other livestock perished.

 It took about 20 minutes for the water to reach towns.
 Luckily the dam collapsed in the daytime and most people had sufficient notice to climb to higher ground.
 Instead of thousands of deaths, only eleven people perished.

 It was the worst man-made disaster in Idaho’s history.
-The consensus afterwards was that the porosity of local rock and the geological instability of the area meant it was not a good site for a dam.
+The consensus afterwards was that the porosity of local rock and the geological instability of the area meant it was a lousy site for a dam.

-The foundation built on solid congressional back-scratching did not hold.
-Politicians and experts had miscalculated Idaho’s geology.
+The foundation built on solid political Congressional back-scratching did not hold.
+Officials and experts from the Bureau of Reclamation had badly miscalculated Idaho’s geology.

 ------------------------------------------

-If you’re searching for gold, you want to be headed to the Idaho batholith.
+If you’re searching for gold, you want to be headed to the Idaho batholith in the center of the state.
 When Idaho’s large body of intrusive igneous rock began to cool underground, hot liquids pushed gold into cracks and fissures within the rock, creating gold-bearing veins.

 That’s what miners rushed to find in 1860 near Pierce, Idaho.
 Nearby Lewiston, along the confluence of the Snake and Clearwater Rivers, grew to be a decent-sized town.
 Understandably, Lewiston made legitimate claims to be the territory’s capital city.